-Getting Featured in VentureBeat with GamesBeat’s Dean Takahashi
+Influencer Marketing and Getting News Coverage in VentureBeat with GamesBeat’s Dean Takahashi

-Dean Takahashi, who is the lead writer for GamesBeat at VentureBeat, where he covers games, hardware, R&D, and other tech.
+Dean Takahashi, lead writer for GamesBeat at VentureBeat, covers games, hardware, R&D, and other tech.
 I’ve known him for over a decade, have represented PR clients that he’s written about, and have contributed guest posts under my byline over the years, although that had nothing to do with him.

 Dean came to Silicon Valley in 1994, the year that Netscape went public.
 He says two of the most exciting game tech developments he’s seen over his career were the birth of modern 3D graphics, with titles such as Tomb Raider, and the rise of graphics cards from Nvidia, which Dean remembers being announced as a “Windows accelerator” and now they have more than 10,000 employees.

-On the journalism side, of the things that’s changed from when Dean was at the San Jose Mercury News is headcount.
-He was part of a 300+ person team at the Merc.
+On the journalism side, of the things that have changed from when Dean was a reporter filing stories at the San Jose Mercury News is headcount.
+He was part of a 300+ person journalism team at the SJ Merc.
 He still remembers when editor Jerry Ceppos asked everyone to stop chasing every little story and focus more on context and perspective.

 “If you’re covering sales of paint during the middle of the Italian Renaissance, you’re missing the cultural change and you miss the big picture,” says Dean, inspired by Jerry’s new mandate.
-The Merc was located at the eye of the tech storm and this new focus lifted the caliber of the paper’s coverage.
-They soon became one of the top daily technology business outlets.
+The SJ Merc was located at the eye of the tech storm and this new focus lifted the caliber of the newspaper’s editortial coverage.
+They soon became one of the top daily technology business and financial news media outlets.

-I met Dean working on a tech news embargo story where he was among a handful of sources, including John Markoff at the New York Times and Nick Wingfield at the Wall Street Journal (now an editor at The Information), to give you a sense of the level of authority the Dean had at the SJ Merc.
+I met Dean working on a tech news embargo story for a client where he was among a handful of trustworthy, authoritative sources, such as John Markoff at the New York Times and Nick Wingfield at the Wall Street Journal (now an editor at The Information), to give you a sense of the level of authority the Dean had at the SJ Merc.